grunwaldlab/aps_workshop/README.md

     -   We obtained several outputs, but the ones we want to concern ourselves today are is the assembly file `xan_22-331_nanopore.fna` and the graph file `xan_22-331_nanopore.gfa`

-    -   For a point of contrast, we also have short read data for this sample, obtained during a previous Illumina MiniSeq run
+    -   For a point of contrast, we also have short read data for this sample, obtained from a previous Illumina MiniSeq run

-        -   We had to use the the short read [SPAdes](https://github.com/ablab/spades) assembler to generate these assemblies
+        -   We had to use the the short read [SPAdes](https://github.com/ablab/spades) assembler to construct these assemblies

 ### Run QUAST to obtain assembly stats

 QUality ASsessment Tool ([QUAST](https://github.com/ablab/quast)) is used to generate some assembly QC reports.
-This program has a range features to evaluate and assess assembly quality, including how contiguous your assembly, N50, L50, and more.
+This program has a range features to evaluate and assess assembly quality, including metrics such as how contiguous your assembly is.

-As an optional input, users can input a reference by which to compare new assemblies to.
+As an optional input, users can assign a reference genome to compare new assemblies to.
 We won't do this today, but if you do include this optional input, you will have a more robust report and more metrics by which to assess assembly quality.

 ------------------------------------------------------------------------